5 Skin Care Habits For Your 20s & 30sPosted on 02/04/2018

 I didn’t understand the importance of SPF in my early 20s.
 Instead, I was preoccupied with achieving a nice tan and hardly used sunscreen!
-As I aged I noticed my skin, which would once tan nicely, was changing and becoming easy to sunburn.
+As I aged I noticed my skin, which would once tan nicely, was changing and becoming more susceptible to sunburn.
 I only started to apply sunscreen daily in my late 20s, and although my skin is relatively good, I still could have prevented some of the permanent moles on my face that developed in my 20s.
-These days sunscreen for me is as much about protecting my skin from sunburn as it is an anti-ageing product.
+These days sunscreen for me is as much about protecting my skin from sunburn as it is about anti-ageing.

 2. The 10 Step Korean Skin Care Routine

 One of the secrets behind Koreans having such flawless, youthful skin is the 10 Step Korean skin care routine.
-If you’re able to start this in your early 20s and be consistent at it, you will definitely slow down the natural ageing process and keep your skin healthy.
-However when you’re in your 20s, this can be a challenge.
+If you’re able to start this in your early 20s and be consistent with it, you will definitely slow down the natural ageing process as well as keep your skin healthy.
+However when you’re in your 20s, a 10 step routine can be a challenge.
 Especially if nights are spent going out, drinking, staying up late and skin care isn’t necessarily a priority.
-Try first a basic skin care routine with the most essential skin care steps.
+To ease into this skin care habit, try first a basic skin care routine, with the most essential skin care steps.
 This routine covers cleansing, exfoliating, toning, moisturising and SPF.
 These steps will work to your advantage as you enter your 30s – keeping your skin plump, protected and helping to control oil production.
 This is something I regret not doing in my early 20s.
-To find out more about the 5 essential skin care steps for any skin type, see our previous post here.

 - Double cleansing helps to keep your skin free of impurities and your pores clear.

-- Toner and Sheet Masks combat dehydration and prevent acne breakouts and wrinkles.
+- Sheet Masks combat dehydration and prevent acne breakouts in addition to wrinkles.